morinted/pysent/source/foss.md

 1. Freedom to run for any purpose.

+	- For home or commercial use, for example.

 2. Freedom to study source code and change.

+	- Very fundamental point.

 3. Freedom to redistribute copies.

+	- What most people associate with open-source.

 4. Freedom to redistribute modified copies.

+	- An amalgamation of 2 & 3.

 ------------------------------------